manabie-com/manabie-com.github.io/content/posts/nats-multi-tenant/index.md

 +++
 date = "2021-12-10T14:28:23+07:00"
 author = "duchh"
-description = "Write the way to set up nats multi-tenant." title = "Set up nats multi-tenant in golang" categories = ["Golang", "Nats-Jetstream"] tags = ["Golang", "Nats-Jetstream", "Multi-tenant"] slug = "set-up-nats-multi-tenant-in-golang"
+description = "Write the way to set up NATS multi-tenant." title = "Set up NATS multi-tenant in golang" categories = ["Golang", "NATS-Jetstream"] tags = ["Golang", "NATS-Jetstream", "Multi-tenant"] slug = "set-up-NATS-multi-tenant-in-golang"
 +++

-***In this blog post, we will learn how to set up Nats Multi-tenant in golang.***
+***In this blog post, we will learn how to set up NATS Multi-tenancy in golang.***

-#### **Nats-Jetstream**
+#### **NATS-Jetstream**

-Nats has a built-in distributed persistence system called Jetstream which features new functionalities and higher qualities of service on top of the base Core NATS functionalities and qualities of service.
+NATS has a built-in distributed persistence system called Jetstream which features new functionalities and higher qualities of service on top of the base Core NATS functionalities and qualities of service.

-Jetstream was created to solve the problems identified with streaming in technology today.
+Jetstream was created to solve the problems identified with streaming technologies today.
 Some technologies address these better than others, but no current streaming technology is truly multi-tenant, horizontally scalable,...
-Today I just talk about the way set up nats multi-tenant in golang.
+Today I just talk how we can set up NATS multi-tenancy in golang.

 #### **Concepts**